agt/tritonai-admission-webhook/README.md

 **Optional list** — only pod-level:

 - Absent or empty → constraint satisfied.
-- Present → **every element** must satisfy at least one constraint token.
+- Present → **every element** must satisfy at least one constraint token; that is the Pod spec must specify groups which are equal to or a subset of the constraint.

 ### `sc.dsmlp.ucsd.edu/nodeLabel`